-2018 Activities
+2019 Activities

-- Invested in public transportation that had a significant multiplier effect in creating jobs, personal wealth, and tax revenues. - Provided reliable transportation and connections to employers and commercial shopping centers. - Provided living-wage jobs and encouraged local spending. - Supported local business by purchasing many goods and services from within the community and region.
+- Invested in public transportation that had a significant multiplier effect in creating jobs, personal wealth, and tax revenues. - Provided reliable transportation and connections to employers and commercial shopping centers. - Provided living-wage jobs and encouraged local spending. - Supported local business by purchasing many goods and services from within the community and region. - Expanded Sunday bus service to include more routes operating at higher frequencies with a greater span of service throughout the day

-- Assess the fixed route system for ways to improve on-time performance and general reliability. - Identify changes to the fixed route system to reduce total travel time between origins and destinations. - Explore expanded service to new commercial and residential developments.
+- Assess the fixed route system for ways to improve on-time performance and general reliability. - Continue the incremental expansions of service identified in the adopted Long-Range Plan (2018). - Explore expanded service to new commercial and residential developments.